 - Attendees will receive a copy of the JHSC participant guide and Ontario Green Book prior to the start of training.
 Shipping time within Ontario is typically 1-3 business days.

-- Students will be required to participate in webinar activities for 3 days using ZOOM, from 8:30am – 4:30pm.
-Upon completion, student training records will be submitted to the Ministry of Labour, and students will be eligible for Part 2.
+- Students will be required to participate in webinar activities for 3 days using ZOOM, from 8:30am – 4:00pm.
+Upon completion, student training records will be submitted to the Ontario Ministry of Labour, Immigration, Training and Skills Development and students will be eligible for Part 2.

 The Occupational Health and Safety Act requires that at least two members of the committee (one representing the workers and one representing the management team) be certified.
 The size requirement of a JHSC depends on the number of employees: